Drug Prevention and Health

 Drug Prevention, Treatment and Care

 A quick fact sheet on drugs.
-This flyer was produced by UNODC for the 2012 annual ESIB Rally Paper, Lebanon, in which UNODC participated.
+This flyer was produced for the 2012 annual ESIB Rally Paper, Lebanon, in which UNODC participated.

 This publication aims to promote health-oriented approach in the treatment to drug dependence.
 The International Drug Control Conventions give Member States the flexibility to adopt such an approach.
 Treatment offered as alternative to criminal justice sanctions has to be evidence-based and in line with ethical standards.
 This paper outlines a model of referral from the criminal justice system to the treatment system that is more effective than compulsory treatment, which results in less restriction of liberty, is less stigmatising and offers better prospects for the future of the individual and the society.
 Drug dependence treatment without the consent of the patient should only be considered a short-term option of last resort in some acute emergency situations and needs to follow the same ethical and scientific standards as voluntary-based treatment.
 Human rights violations carried out in the name of "treatment" are not compliant with this approach.